 For those who are afraid of needles, folks who are hypersensitive, and those especially sensitive to energy work, press tacks offer a treatment modality that's less intrusive than regular acupuncture.
 Press tacks are a teeny tiny piece of metal designed to sit on the skin.
 Their tails are embedded in plastic, so they aren't going anywhere.
 An adhesive bandage keeps them in place.
 Many patients prefer a mix of a few acupuncture needles and tacks.

 Chinese herbs are an important component in Chinese medicine and help to strengthen the overall effect of the treatment.
 Herbs can be used for a wide variety of conditions and are a great way to continue your treatment between acupuncture therapy sessions.
 Herbs can come in raw form, powder or pill/capsule.
 Caroline provides herbal consults and prescribes herbs for established patients only.

 Moxibustion, or Moxa as it is typically referred to, is another modality of Chinese medicine where dried mugwort (artemesia vulgaris) is burned either on top of an acupuncture needle or close to the skin.
 Moxa can be prepared in many ways: rolled into nickel-size balls, formed into cones or formed into rice grain-size threads.
-At Left Hand, we usually use a charcoal, smokeless form of moxa to heat the skin indirectly.
+I usually use a charcoal, smokeless form of moxa to heat the skin indirectly.
 The major therapeutic effect of moxa is to generate warmth that penetrates deep into the meridians.
 This adjunctive therapy can help warm the body, relieve pain, improve circulation, and stimulate the immune system.
 Most patients enjoy the warmth of moxa therapy during their treatment.
 The practitioners will take extra care to ensure that burns do not occur while using moxa.

 Conditions Treated by Acupuncture